Country fact file

 Country profile

 The Kingdom of Saudi Arabia occupies the majority of the Arabian Peninsula.
-Sharing land borders with Jordan, Kuwait, Qatar, Iraq, Bahrain, Oman, Yemen and the United Arab Emirates, it also has extensive coastline on the Persian Gulf and the Red Sea.
+Sharing land borders with Jordan, Kuwait, Qatar, Iraq, Bahrain, Oman, Yemen and the United Arab Emirates, it also has an extensive coastline on the Persian Gulf and the Red Sea.
 Much of the landscape is desert, and most of the population either lives in large cities or coastal towns.
 Since its unification into a single kingdom in 1932, the country has been governed by an absolute monarchy, with the current ruler King Abdullah ibn Abdilazīz taking power in 2005.

 Culture